Freestyle skydiving

 Freestyle skydiving is a competitive skydiving discipline where one member of a two-person team performs acrobatic manoeuvres in free fall while the other one films the performance from a close distance using a helmet-mounted camera.

 History

 The first ever international skydiving competition was held in 1990 and was directed by World Freestyle Federation.
 In 1995 the sport gained much popularity across the world and had 62 teams from over 24 countries participating in this competition.
 This soon made way for World Cup of Skydiving in 1996.
 Freestyle was first performed by Deanna Kent and others for her husband Norman Kent's 1989 film "From Wings Came Flight".
 It became a competitive skydiving discipline in the early 1990s and became an official FAI sport in 1996.
+Pioneers such as Tamara Koyn played a foundational role in establishing freestyle as a formal competitive discipline, notably introducing the use of props—such as pink wind streamers—into world competitions in 1991, where she won a silver medal.

+Outdoor freestyle skydiving

+Outdoor freestyle skydiving (often referred to simply as freestyle at drop zones) is a form of artistic skydiving performed in open air during freefall from an aircraft.
+Unlike indoor freestyle, which takes place in a vertical wind tunnel under controlled conditions, outdoor routines are flown in a natural environment and are influenced by factors such as exit speed, density altitude, wind conditions, and horizontal drift.
+As a discipline, freestyle evolved in parallel with modern sport parachuting equipment and the widespread adoption of helmet-mounted video systems, which made consistent judging from recorded footage possible and supported its emergence as a competitive category in the late 1980s and early 1990s.